aradenbaugh/radia/README.md

 RADIA identifies RNA and DNA variants in BAM files.
 RADIA is typically run on 3 BAM files consisting of the Normal DNA, Tumor DNA and Tumor RNA.
-If no RNA is available from the tumor, then it is run on the normal/tumor pairs.
+If no RNA is available from the tumor, then it is run on the normal/tumor DNA pairs.
 For the normal DNA, RADIA outputs any differences compared to the reference which could be potential Germline mutations.
 For the tumor DNA, RADIA outputs any differences compared to the reference and the normal DNA which could be potential Somatic mutations.
 RADIA combines the